isaiahokumu/GenData-Capstone-Project/README.md

 ---
 ## Key Research Questions

-• Which countries have the highest malaria deaths in 2023?
+-Which countries have the highest malaria deaths in 2023?
-• How is population at risk distributed across countries?
+- How is population at risk distributed across countries?
-• How has mortality changed over time in high-burden countries?
+- How has mortality changed over time in high-burden countries?
-• Do higher funding levels correlate with lower deaths?
+- Do higher funding levels correlate with lower deaths?
-• Which funding sources contribute most in each country?
+- Which funding sources contribute most in each country?

 ---
 ## Tools Used